 There is no shortage of pasta, another staple Italian dish, in Rome

 For a hefty, four-euro box of take away pasta, visit Pastificio near the Spanish Steps.

-This little shop makes only two types of homemade pasta daily (at least one of them is always vegetarian), and there is often a line out the door.
+This little shop makes only two types of homemade pasta daily and at least one of them is always vegetarian.
+You know it’s good because there is often a line out the door!